*This post was sponsored by Minted

 In the end, I ordered a large-scale-yet-neutral-toned photograph of Paris (Days in Paris), a shy portrait (Linger), a simple abstract (Distant Island Pier), a leafy line drawing (Wild Radish), and a quirky black and white horse portrait (Presence).
 I filled in where necessary with a few pieces that we already had, but the overall idea was art with loose paint strokes and neutral undertones.

 Although new art is certainly an investment in its own right, it’s incredible how much impact a new collection can have on the look of your space.
-If I had chosen to go the full nine yards with all new furniture, rugs-il, lighting, and accents instead of just using what we already had, this makeover would have costs thousands.
+If I had chosen to go the full nine yards with all new furniture, rugs, lighting, and accents instead of just using what we already had, this makeover would have costs thousands.
 But by using nothing but new art and a few new pillows and blankets in the same neutral blue color scheme, I was able to stay well within our meager budget.
+Right now we are still looking for furniture in Denver

 The other wonderful thing is that this process can theoretically happen in just one day or one weekend!
 I dare you to try taking your existing art off the wall and experiment with new pieces that suit your current aesthetic.
 You might be surprised to find what you’re drawn to, and just how invigorating new art can be as you enjoy your space with fresh eyes.
 Give the concept a shot, and don’t forget to let me know what type of art or color scheme you’re loving this new year in the comments below!